EFForg/privacybadger/doc/DESIGN-AND-ROADMAP.md

 the threshold of three first party origins and defining
 <tt>tracking.co.uk</tt> as a tracking eTLD+1.  *However*, only
 <tt>q.tracking.co.uk</tt> will be blocked at this point; each other subdomain
-of <tt>tracking.co.uk</tt> will be redlisted and as it attempt to load in future requests will be blocked.
+of <tt>tracking.co.uk</tt> will be redlisted as it attempts to load in future requests.
 The user can manually unblock specific subdomains as necessary via the popup menu.

 ##### What is a "low entropy" cookie?